 A third potential source of data used for similar problems is books.
 Basave, He, Liu, and Zhao (2013) created a model from Open Calais and Wikipedia documents.

-Other Dataset sources:
+Other Dataset sources

 WaseemA Waseem and Hovy also provide a dataset from Twitter, consisting of 16,914 tweets labeled as racist, sexist, or neither.
 They first created a corpus of about 136,000 tweets that contain slurs and terms related to religious, sexual, gender, and ethnic minorities.
 From this corpus, the authors themselves annotated (labeled) 16,914 tweets and had a gender studies major review the annotations.